beauty

 Anyone else taking notes?

-Dr Shyamalar goes on to say there are other ways to build collagen, not just introducing a retinol.
+Dr Shyamalar goes on to say there are other ways to build collagen, aside from just introducing a retinol.

 Instead, she suggests looking out for antioxidants such as glutathione and superoxide dismutase (sounds 100 per cent jibberish — but have a squiz at the ingredients list on your product packaging!).
 Ingredients like these will help prevent collagen breakdown without the risk of irritation, as well as promoting overall skin luminosity.
 Win.